 There is also a large and growing proportion of the parties' incomes going entirely undisclosed.
+In the 2013 election year 63% of Liberal Party private income and 50% of Labor's private income was not attributed to any source.

 In a context in which such large proportions of the parties' incomes are not being transparently disclosed, it begs the question of what we are to make of the donations that are reported.
 Are they an accurate microcosm of the larger funding base of the parties?
 Or are they in fact a list of the more politically naïve participants, with the more sophisticated players availing themselves of the many ways in which they can conceal their payments?
 The report concludes that the sheer volume of 'dark money' in the system throws considerable doubt over the whole disclosure system.